 Japan is a beautiful, welcoming, friendly country.
 It's also quite different from any country I've visited.
-Before I start sharing the tales of my 10-day trip there, I want to give you my top Japan travel tips for first-timers.
+Before I start sharing the tales of my 10-day trip there, I want to give you my top tips for traveling solo to Japan.

 Japan is actually quite an easy country for travelers.
 People line up for things.
 Trains run on time.
 And there is just enough English on signs and in announcements to help you get by.

 But that doesn't mean that navigation is easy or that what the Japanese consider to be good manners are obvious to the traveler from abroad.
 That's why I've put together this information on traveling in Japan.